 “When I designed Selinda Camp as a real indoor/outdoor experience when on safari in Botswana, I wanted to pay homage to elephants, what we have done to them, and how we should apologise in many ways.
-The art in the camp, starting with life-sized elephant skull sculptures as you enter the main area, reflect that.
+The art in the camp, starting with life-sized elephant skull sculptures as you enter the main area, reflects that.
 My brother, Keith Joubert’s art, hangs on the wall, and Beverly’s images adorn the suites.
 Selinda is a handmade camp in so many ways.
 Moulded around the trees, Selinda visualises five essential elements: Earth, Wind, Water, Fire and Metal.
 The managers will tell you, though, if you are interested.
 But as a result, I think that Selinda Camp has a perfect balance.
 Oh, and elephants swim in front of camp too!” says Dereck Joubert, CEO and owner of Great Plains Conservation

 In addition to the three main suites, the separate 2-bedroomed Selinda Suite (like its fellow Zarafa Dhow Suite and the Duba Plains Suite) consists of a two-bedroom tented suite.
 The Selinda Suite operates exclusively, as guests enjoy their private vehicle, safari guide, chef, manager/butler, and entrance to their residence.